StoneDetector/StoneDetector/README.md

 ```
 ./run.sh run_benchmark.sh
 ```
-Note that the latter requires quite some time due to the benchmark's size and depending on your configuration.
+Note that the latter requires quite some time due to the benchmark's size and depending on your machine.
 The results will be written into the tool evaluation report named `BigCloneEval_Report.txt`.
 For more information about the report's format or the benchmark, we refer to [BigCloneEval](https://github.com/jeffsvajlenko/BigCloneEval).

 ## How to use StoneDetector